Alcoholic's Guide to Disney World

 Drinking at the hotel

-I only stayed at one of the Disney-owned hotels but visited a few others for these character dinner events and they all seem to operate the same.
+I've now stayed at three Disney-owned hotels and visited a few others for these character dinner events; they all seem to operate the same.
 There's plenty of alcohol to be found but they don't advertise it in big neon letters.
 The larger gift shops even have hard liquor behind the counter but I can't tell you for how much.
 I keep my alcoholism limited to beer and wine.
 Go ahead and assume it's really freaking expensive.
+Some of the nicer (most expensive) hotels have semi-respectable bars that they try to make look like classy lounges.
+I can vouch for the Wilderness Lodge and Contemporary lounges.
+They weren't cheap but had an acceptable selection.

 Bring your own.
 Chances are you'll be flying into Orlando.
 You'll have to check at least one large bag because you just have to bring five outfits for each day you're there.
 You'll want to leave some extra room in the bag for all the crap you'll buy though.
 So pack a few bottles of your favorite beverage to fill it up.
 I'd recommend those mini-bottles of wine that are $5-$6 for a four-pack.
 Try to get 'em in plastic, they'll be cheaper and definitely won't break when they're tossed around.

 Sorry, but you are outta luck here.
 As far as I can tell there is no place in the Magic Kingdom where you can purchase alcohol.
-Maybe one of the restaurants I didn't try but don't count on it.
+I hear there's one full service restaurant that has beer but I didn't try it.
+The full service places in Magic Kingdom are a minimum $50 a person so we generally avoid them.

 The guards don't check the contents of water bottles so I suppose it's easy to sneak something in.
 Is it really worth the risk of getting tossed out though?
 If you answered "yes" then you're a sicker person than I.

 Since there are several attractions that appeal to adults more than kids they openly sell beer at many of the snack stands.
-The downside is it's mostly, possibly all, Bud Light.
+The downside is it's mostly Bud Light.
 I know Bud Light has its fans and that's fine and everything but I've never willingly bought it.
 Every one I've had in my entire life has been in a captive setting, where the choice is Bud Light or nothing.
-How's that for a slogan - "Bud Light, slightly better than not drinking"
+How's that for a slogan - "Bud Light, slightly better than not drinking"?
+The full-service restaurants all have a better selection.

 Have a late lunch at one of the restaurants that serves Blue Moon or other decent drinks.
 It'll be a nice break in the day and hold you over until you get back to the hotel.
 I'd recommend the sci-fi themed one.
 The food wasn't spectacular but it's so very dark and quiet, a really great place to recover for half an hour.

 There aren't a lot of options here.
-A couple places sell Bud Light but they're really buried.
+There are a few beer stands but they're really buried.
 Well, that kind of goes without saying because all the restaurants and stuff are disguised as rundown buildings.
 I only spotted two way back in the Indian/Generic-Asian-themed section.
 Having actually been to India I can note a couple things missing from their representation of the country.
 I have to assume the Rainforest Cafe there serves but I don't see the point in going someplace you can visit back home too.
+It's entirely possible I missed 40-50 beer stands because I thought they were something else of course.

 Animal Kingdom closes the earliest of any park so just keep it together until nightfall.
 Plan to hit Downtown Disney or the poolside that evening and kick back there.
 If you're having a rough day and just can't make it then head over to the back of the park and find a spot in the shade to unwind with a cold beer for a minute.